StevenDufresne/Chrome-Extension-Starter-Kit/README.md

 Chrome-Extension-Starter-Kit
 ============================

-A startep kit for creating your very own Chrome extension.
+A startup kit for creating your very own Chrome extension.